“She loves me… she loves me not.” Whichever way the petals fall, one thing is certain. We all love daisies.

-Daisies like rich, fast draining soil, ample water and lots of sunshine.
+Daisies like rich, fast draining soil, ample water and plenty of sunshine.
 However, they are hardy and will tolerate poor soil conditions and partial shade.
-Work some old animal manure or compost into the soil to help promote abundant blooms.
+Work some well-aged animal manure or organic compost into the soil to help promote abundant blooms.
 Learn How to Prepare Garden Soil for Planting here.

 How to Plant:

 Easy to grow from seed, division or nursery stock.
 Plant directly into the soil 1/8 inch deep when a light frost is still possible.
 Seeds will germinate in 10-20 days and plants will bloom the following year – after one seasons growth.
-Apply an all-purpose organic fertilizer early in the season to promote strong, sturdy growth.
-Prior to blooming, switch to a fertilizer high in phosphorous to promote spectacular blooms.
-Remove the spent flowers, or use them as cuttings in flower arrangements, to extend the flowering season into the fall.
-The plants should be cut down to the ground in late fall.
+Apply an organic all-purpose fertilizer early in the season to promote strong, sturdy growth.
+Prior to blooming, switch to a bud and bloom booster high in phosphorous to promote spectacular flowers.
+Remove the spent flowers, or use them as cuttings in flower arrangements to extend the flowering season into the fall.
+Plants should be cut down to the ground in late fall.